afcastaneda223/consoles/README.md

 # Consoles article page

-> This repo includes code for an article of game consoles app with log in capabilitys, as well as add new articles with images and voting system.
+> This repo includes code for an article of game consoles app with log in capabilities, as well as add new articles with images and a voting system.

 ## Built With